 has low skier traffic and is located between Nozawa Onsen and Myoko Kogen.

-A great way to easily sample multiple Nagano ski resorts is to join a Nagano Powder Package
+A great way to easily sample multiple Nagano ski resorts and to also get some great cultural experiences, is to join a Nagano Powder Package

 Whether you’re just staying for one night in Nagano or doing a stop-over for a few days to take in the Nagano attractions, there are plenty of Nagano hotels and accommodation options to choose from.
 Here are a few hotels we have chosen due to their proximity to the Nagano train station and positive public ratings.